On the 4th to 7th February 2015, leading Ruby developers from around the world will come together to share, inspire and

 Lastly, you will gain a greater appreciation of development work procedures by pairing up to solve coding challenges and using Git for version control.

 RubyConf AU Melbourne 2015 is made possible through the generous support of our sponsors.
-If your company is interested in sponsoring this conference, have a read of what's involved and then get in touch.
+Please give them your support too.

 RubyConf Australia is run under the auspices of Ruby Australia.
 You can view our code of conduct and our anti-harrassment policy.
 These rules must be followed by all attendees at all conference-related events.